mrwweb/mrw-simplified-editor-wordpress/readme.txt

 - **Infrequently Used Core Blocks** such as Verse, Table, Audio, Video, etc., and all Query- and Site-related blocks.
 See FAQ for [full list of hidden blocks](https://wordpress.org/plugins/mrw-web-design-simple-tinymce/#faq).
 - **All Core Block Styles and the "Default style" feature**
-- **Some Block Editor Settings:** Drop Cap, Heading 1, Heading 5, Heading 6, image percentage and pixel sizing, font sizing by pixel, open links in new tabs (mostly hidden), duotone, text styles like line-height and letter spacing, etc.
+- **Some Block Editor Settings:** Drop Cap, Heading 1, Heading 5, Heading 6, font sizing by pixel, open links in new tabs (mostly hidden), duotone, text styles like line-height and letter spacing, inline formats including Highlight and Inline Image, etc.
-- **Default Color & gradient settings** (Custom theme palettes/settings are never hidden)
+- **Default color, gradient, and duotone settings** (Custom theme palettes/settings are never hidden)
 - **Core Block Patterns (WP 5.5+)**
 - **Block Directory (WP 5.5+)**
 - **Infrequently Used Jetpack Blocks** - See [FAQ for full list of hidden blocks](https://wordpress.org/plugins/mrw-web-design-simple-tinymce/#faq).